 Ca' Foscari University

-Maurizio Casari was born in Bergamo and he lived and worked in Verona.
+Maurizio Casari was born in Bergamo and he lived and worked mostly in Verona.

 He completed his studies in Verona and Venice, where he graduated in Architecture (pupil of Carlo Scarpa).